Janudis/nuscenes_to_kitti_augmented/README.md

 Notes

-    Only the front-facing camera is used for KITTI-style images.
     Other scripts in nuscenes/scripts/ are not required and thus not documented here.
     This process assumes you already have the nuScenes dataset and relevant environment set up.